cjneely10/EukMetaSanity/README.md

   |-- mag2.fna
 ```

-Generate initial annotation models using the command:
+Generate initial ab initio and protein-based annotation models using the command:

 ```
 EukMetaSanity -f MAGs -c run-config.ini run
 ```

-Add the `-x <ext>` if your extension does not match the default list, or if other files are present in the directory.
+Add `-x <ext[,ext]>` if your extension does not match the default list, or if other files are present in the directory.

 This will create a directory structure resembling:
 ```